 In terms of straight happiness, Costa Rica did come out on top in the world Gallup poll.
-The might expect, given the economic inequalities there, the poverty, etc. Why does it do better?
+The whole of Latin America does better than you might expect, given the economic inequalities there, the poverty, etc. Why does it do better?
 They have much stronger social networks, much more vibrancy to life and communities that really work well.
 Family is structurally stronger there, too.